daniloBlera/dotfiles/readme.md

 stow --no-folding -d ConfigFiles -t ~/ scripts
 ```

-In this example, instead of stow creating `bin` as a symlink at `~/.local/bin`
+with the `--no-folding` option set, stow will create a directory tree structure
-pointing to `ConfigFiles/scripts/.local/bin`, it will be created as
+matching the same structure from the source files and populating it with
-a directory tree, containing the symlinks pointing to the individual files from
+symlinks to the individual source files instead of placing a single symlink
-the package's source.
+pointing to the root of the package's tree.

 [stow]: https://www.gnu.org/software/stow/